NotKingSnow/triviamomguidelines/README.md

 Hi, welcome to the Trivia Moms club!
 This document is here to serve as a guide for the newcomers.

 How do you make questions?
 Pretty easily!

+First create either a GitHub or Pastebin account.
+Once you do so, create a Repository and set it to Public.

 Here look at this example: